-When I introduced the Nside/Outside Principle, we closed our business for a half of a day.
+When I introduced the Nside/Outside principle, we closed our business for half a day.

 We formed teams to play the game.
 The objective of the game was for each team to put a child’s eight-piece puzzle together within a short time limit.
 The game had specific rules that required teamwork to get the job done.

-The team who followed the instructions and finished first, received a prize.
+The team that followed the instructions and finished first received a prize.

 We also had everyone return to their tables for open discussion about what they had learned.